 (a) The governing body and the chief elected official of a county, hereinafter referred to as a county government entity, whether organized and existing under a charter or under general law, shall promote the principles of efficient records management and preservation of local records.
 A county governing entity may, as far as practical, follow the program established for the uniform management and preservation of county records as set out in rules proposed for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code as proposed by the Records Management and Preservation Board.

 (c)(1) A preservation duplicate of a county government entity record may be stored in any format approved by the board in which the image of the original record is preserved in a form, including electronic file, in which the image is incapable of erasure or alteration and from which a reproduction of the stored record may be retrieved that truly and accurately depicts the image of the original county government record.

 (3) Upon creation of a preservation duplicate that stores an original county government entity record in an approved format that is incapable of erasure or alteration and that may be retrieved in a format that truly and accurately depicts the image of the original record, the county government entity may destroy or otherwise dispose of the original in accordance with the provisions of §57-1-7c of this code.

 (d) A Records Management and Preservation Board for county government entities is continued, to be composed of 11 members.

 (2) The Governor shall appoint eight members of the board, with the advice and consent of the Senate.
-Not more than five appointments to the board may be from the same political party and not more than three members may be appointed from the same congressional district.
+Not more than five appointments to the board may be from the same political party and four members shall be appointed from each congressional district.
 Of the eight members appointed by the Governor: